zulip/zulip/templates/zerver/help/change-who-can-join-a-stream.md

 # Change the accessibility of a stream

-If you are a Zulip realm administrator, you can change who can join your stream by changing the stream's accessibility.
+If you are a Zulip organization administrator, you can change who can join your stream by changing the stream's accessibility.

 Please note that any users that were previously subscribed to the stream will remain subscribed to the stream after you change the stream's accesibility.